XKirby/en/techniques.md

 {: .content-callout }
 > ### *Exhausting*{: .negative-color} *(-4 FP)*{: .spirit-color } [X]
 >
 > The user can't take any more actions for [X] turns.
-They can still talk, move around (without changing position), take part in other characters' actions (such as *Team*{: .negative-color } Techniques and swapping with *Coordination*{: .heart-color }) and react freely.
+They can still talk, move around (without changing position), take part in other characters' actions (such as *Team*{: .negative-color } Techniques and swapping with *Coordination*{: .heart-color }), and can react freely.

 {: .content-callout }
 > ### *Fumble*{: .negative-color} *(-?
 FP)*{: .spirit-color } [Random]